repofixtures/newplugin/README.md

 This function returns the allowed services for the current platform.
 For example, in android the "messages service" is allowed, but not on iOS.

-- <b>callback</b>: Collection of services objects.
+- <b>services</b>: Collection of services objects.
 Each object contains "name" and "urn" properties.

 Note: In the context.init method, must be specified "context.services" objects.
 The collection received by parameter in this function is not the same as context.services objects.

-- <b>errorCallback</b>: This parameter is a function defined by one parameter: <i>error</i>.
-This last parameter will contain the produced error
+- <b>errorCallback</b>: This function will be executed if occurs an error while the services was getting.
+The returned parameter in this function is the error.

 <center><h2>init(services, callback, errorCallback)</h2></center>

 This function initializes the list of services passed by the first parameter (must be a collection of context.services objects).

-If the context service has been initialized properly then function callback will be executed.
-Otherwise, the errorCallback function will be executed.
-The errorCallback function returns the error as parameter.
+- <b>services</b>: The list of services to initialize.

+- <b>callback</b>: This function will be executed if the specified services have been initialized properly.

+- <b>errorCallback</b>: This function will be executed if occurs an error while the services was starting.
+The returned parameter in this function is the error.

+<center><h2>stop(services, callback, errorCallback)</h2></center>

+This function stops all the working providers at this moment.

+- <b>callback</b>: This function will be executed if the specified services have been stopped properly.

+- <b>errorCallback</b>: This function will be executed if occurs an error while the services was stopping.
+The returned parameter in this function is the error.

+<center><h2>checkStatus(callback, errorCallback)</h2></center>

+This function gets the actual status of context service.

+- <b>callback</b>: This function returns one parameter with the status of the context services.
+If the state (parameter returned by this function) is true, then the context service is already enabled, otherwise the service context is not enabled yet.

+- <b>errorCallback</b>: This function will be executed if occurs an error while was getting the status of the context service.
+The returned parameter in this function is the error.